Littlesqx/aint-queue/README.md

 });

 // push a sync and delay job
-$queue->delay(10)->push(function () {
+$closureJob = function () {
     echo "Hello aint-queue delayed\n";
-});
+};
+$queue->push($closureJob, 5);

 // And class job are allowed.
 // 1.
-Create a class which implements JobInterface, you can see the example in `/src/Example`.
+Create a class which implements JobInterface, you can see the example in `/example`.
 // 2.
-Different instance will be consumed by corresponding consumers (single-process, process-pool and co-process).
+Noted that job pushed should be un-serialize by queue-listener, this means queue-pusher and queue-listener are required to in the same project.
 // 3.
-Noted that job pushed should be un-serialize by queue-listener, this means queue-pusher and queue-listener are required to in the same project.
-// 4.
 You can see more examples in `example` directory.
 ```

 ### Manage listener